Ayush2897/github-jira-python-automation/README.md

 Launch an EC2 instance (or use your own machine).
 Install Python and pip on the EC2 instance.
 Install Flask:
 Install Flask using pip: pip install flask.

 Create Flask App:

 Refer to the code file "Final_code_github_to_jira_ticket_creation.py" to see how Flask is used to create a web service with an endpoint /createJira that listens for HTTP POST requests.

+(Why we flask here?    -  Flask is used as a web framework.
+Flask is a lightweight web framework for Python that allows you to quickly build web applications.
+In this specific case, Flask is used to create a simple web service with a single endpoint /createJira that listens for HTTP POST requests.)

 Step 4: Create GitHub Webhook
 GitHub Repository Settings: